Master Microsoft Copilot with expert training

 Code Testing and Debugging

-vasundhra taught 30 days ago
+vasundhra taught about 2 months ago

 The tutor and student reviewed fundamental data structures like vectors and linked lists, along with C++ programming concepts such as move constructors and copy assignment operators.
 They also extensively practiced algorithmic complexity analysis using Big O, Big Theta, and Big Omega notations, including recursion and iterator implementation.
 The student will continue practicing these concepts for their upcoming test.